-- TCO concluded that the Taxpayer was liable for evasion shortfall penalties (reduced by 50% for previous behaviour) because: - They took tax positions that resulted in tax shortfalls. - In taking the tax positions, the Taxpayer evaded the assessment or payment of tax.
-There was evidence a trustee of the Taxpayer, X, knew that omitting to include the income the Taxpayer received from Company B in the income tax returns was in breach of the Taxpayer's tax obligations. - The imposition of shortfall penalties for evasion was appropriate given the seriousness of the Taxpayer's non-compliance.
+- 39. TCO concluded that the Taxpayer was liable for evasion shortfall penalties (reduced by 50% for previous behaviour) because: - They took tax positions that resulted in tax shortfalls. - In taking the tax positions, the Taxpayer evaded the assessment or payment of tax.
+There was evidence they knew that omitting to include the income they received from Company B in the income tax returns was in breach of their tax obligations. - 40.
+The imposition of shortfall penalties for evasion was appropriate given the seriousness of the Taxpayer's non-compliance.
 This occurred recurrently over the income years in dispute, involved substantial amounts and was not voluntarily disclosed.